Pha Taem National Park: Flora and fauna

 The park is covered by Dipterocarp forest with Shorea obtusa, Shorea siamensis, and Dipterocarpus obtusifollus the dominant species.
 There are some dry evergreen forests near streams.

 The park is habitat for Siamese hares, barking deer, civets, and wild pigs and serow, which migrate from Laos in summer.
 In 2005, specimens of a new frog species, Fejervarya triora, were discovered in the park.

 The park's habitat also includes wild elephants that migrate to areas of Ubonrachathani Province from Laos during February and March in search of food, especially banana leaves and fruit.
 Source: Thai farmers located west of the Mekong River near Bunthalik (sic), Ubon Province.

+Geological and archaeological highlights

+Pha Taem National Park not only preserves significant prehistoric rock art but is also a notable site for geological and ecological tourism.
+Visitors often embark on a scenic 4-kilometer hike along the cliffside, which offers panoramic views of the Mekong River and Laos across the border.
+Along this trail, tourists can observe multiple groups of the ancient pictographs featuring anthropomorphic figures, handprints, and depictions of animals such as the giant Mekong catfish, believed to be sacred creatures in local folklore.
+The park’s rock formations, including the striking mushroom rocks formed by differential erosion, contribute to its geological importance.
+Conservation efforts are ongoing to protect these delicate artworks from natural weathering and human impact, as the pigment and sandstone surfaces are vulnerable.
+The combination of cultural heritage, natural beauty, and biodiversity, including seasonal migration of wild elephants, makes Pha Taem a unique destination combining archaeology, ecology, and scenic attraction.